 Loved ones are no longer with us, the days are shorter, darker, and colder.
 The season says celebrate, but it’s hard sometimes, difficult to even think about decorating and celebrating.
-Last year I didn’t get out our tree, I bought a tiny one to sit on a table in the family room representing only a snippet of Christmas.
+I didn’t get out our big tree, we have some small ones to sit on the floor and in a table in the family room representing only a snippet of Christmas.

-This year as I pondered the season, I remembered it’s not about who is not with us, or what we have or don’t have, it’s about Who is with us Immanuel – God with us — and what He has given us — eternal life, unfailing love, peace, hope, and joy.
+As I pondered the holidays, I remembered it’s not about who is not with us, or what we have or don’t have, it’s about Who is with us Immanuel – God with us — and what He has given us — eternal life, unfailing love, peace, hope, and joy.
 Therefore, I’ve decorated inside and outside the house.
 I decorated and hummed Christmas songs as I celebrate the true meaning of Christmas, the true reason to celebrate the holidays.
 Christ is with us which means our joy, our reason to celebrate, is always with us.

 Regardless of the calendar, no matter what life holds, you are always held securely in the love of Christ.
 Will you join me in celebrating?